bluebarnacles/python-opengl/07-points.rst

 Antialiased points
 ++++++++++++++++++

-For drawing antialiased point, the size of the quad must be slighlty larger than the actual diameter of the point because we need some extra space for the antialias area.
+When drawing an antialiased point, the size of the quad must be slightly larger than the actual diameter of the point because we need some extra space for the antialias area.
 Considering a point with a radius `r`, the size of the quad is thus `2+ceil(2*r)` if we consider using 1 pixel for the antalias area.
 Finally,